 Funny enough, some of our longest-standing shelter residents have had the shortest adjustment periods in their forever homes.
 Perhaps it is because they intuitively know their lives have changed for the better.
 Perhaps intuition comes with age and experience.
 We don’t know for sure, but we do know time and time again, they have broken down stereotypes and prejudices surrounding shelter dogs.
 They have almost always exceeded our expectations.

 For every person who chooses against adoption, another dog loses its chance at a forever home.
 On the other hand, each time a shelter dog is adopted, it helps save the lives of 2 dogs – the one who found their forever home, and another dog who gets triaged into the shelter in hopes of being the next one off to greener pastures.

 It can be disheartening when despite our best efforts, there is still a long and winding road ahead.
 Is our best enough?
 Absolutely.
 Is there room for improvement?
 Always.
 Can we achieve this alone?
 The problem is much bigger than we can handle.
-Rescue takes a village, and a multitude of collaborative efforts.
-Our only hope is that by sharing truths and experiences, more people will join us towards working to become the solution to the problem.
+The rescue takes a village and a multitude of collaborative efforts.
+Our only hope is that by sharing truths and experiences, more people will join us in working to become the solution to the problem.